 How much is Rivian worth?

-Rivian is worth some $27.6 billion as of July 2021, based on its latest fundraising round in January that year of $2.6 billion.
+Prior to the IPO, the company's valuation sat around $27.6 billion as of July 2021, based on its $2.5 billion fundraising round that month.

 What does Rivian do?